 Generally people in many societies do not acknowledge the existence of hell.
 Do you believe in eternal punishment?
-How can a loving God send people to torment?
+People ask how can a loving God send people to torment?
 Wasn’t the idea of hell to scare people in the olden days and control their behaviour?
 Let’s briefly look at this subject and consider the biblical perspective.

 Biblical View of Hell

-Hell is a place that Jesus described in his teaching.
-Jesus is the main source of our knowledge about hell in the Bible.
 The Greek word pronounced “Gehenna” is frequently translated in the bible as “hell”.
-Gahenna existed just outside Jerusalem in the Valley of Hinnom where a continual fire destroyed Jerusalem’s rubbish.
-It became the symbol of the future of the wicked and was also known as the Lake of Fire.
+Gehenna existed just outside Jerusalem in the Valley of Hinnom where a continual fire destroyed Jerusalem’s rubbish.
+It became a symbol of hell and was also known as the Lake of Fire.

 “Then he will say to those on his left, ‘Depart from me, you cursed, into the eternal fire prepared for the devil and his angels.
 (Matthew 25:41)